SamuAES/BirdWatcher/README.md

 # BirdWatcher
 Share and comment on your bird sightings with other bird watchers!

-BirdWatcher is a web application where you can:
+BirdWatcher is a web application based on Python Flask library and PostgresSQL database where you can:

 ● Create and log in to your account.